gregoriooliveira/Projeto-PTCG-Premium-mvp-v2/frontend/ARCHITECTURE.md

 - `TagToggle` (for No show / Bye)

 > These are currently defined **inline** in `EventPhysicalSummaryPage.jsx` to avoid external breakage.
 If we factor them out, reflect imports here.

+### 3.4 OpponentsPage Overview
+- **Data source**: `OpponentsPage.jsx` calls `getOpponentsAgg` to merge opponent statistics from **TCG Live** and **TCG Físico**, deduplicating entries across both feeds.
+- **Deck enrichment**: after aggregation, each deck entry is enriched via additional lookups so avatars, typing and metadata stay consistent regardless of origin.
+- **Output**: surfaces unified standings plus quick filters so squads can spot repeat matchups irrespective of where the games happened.

 ---